Brewnbeer/html_biolerplate/README.md

 Entrypoint, by default: `./src/js/app.js`.

-To directly compile js use command:
+To directly compile js use the command:

 ```
 gulp js